Building a Pipeline of Qualified, Interested Physician Candidates Using Social Media

 Social media platforms like Doximity and LinkedIn have tools specifically for recruitment.
 Social media as a candidate sourcing tool is so widespread that Facebook even added job postings to company pages.
 Have your recruitment team trained to use these tools.

 Use your social media profiles to give candidates a glimpse at your organization’s culture.
 Candidates will look for ways to evaluate your organization just like potential patients do.3 The more active you are, the more control you have of your brand.
-Candidates can be convinced to take to interview with your organization if they like what they see.
+Candidates can be convinced to interview with your organization if they like what they see.

 Make communicating with candidates as easy as possible by leveraging your social media profiles as communication channels.
 You can do this through messaging or through comments on social media posts.
-Hassle-free communication keeps your candidate engaged.
+Hassle-free communication keeps your candidates engaged.

 Reporting allows you to quantify and evaluate your efforts.
 Effective reporting removes the “feel good” aspect of social media and determines what is effective and what isn’t.
-It may feel good to post a picture of a puppy and get a ton of likes but it will not help your recruitment efforts.
+It may feel good to post a picture of a puppy and get a ton of likes, but it will not help your recruitment efforts.

 Decide what Key Performance Indicators (KPIs) are most important to your organization.
 Common KPIs to focus on are Followers, Comments, Likes, and Shares.
 In recruitment, Messages, Link Clicks, or Applies might be more important than followers.